hannah1ee/Predictive-Analysis-of-Power-Outages-on-US-Customers/README.md

 **Significance:** These choices are good choices for answering the question I am trying to answer, Can we predict the total number of customers affected by a power outage based on outage durations, climate categories, and geographical regions?, because it lets me know that there is likely not a strong correlation between power outages in varying climate regions and the mean number of customers affected by power outages.
 I can likely not train on this feature because there is not a strong absolute difference in means.

 # Step 5 | Framing a Prediction Problem

+My prediction problem is: **Predict the total number of customers affected by a power outage based on various features such as outage duration, climate category, and geographical region**

+The type of prediction problem is: **regression**.
+Predicting the total number of customers affected by a power outage using predictors like outage duration, climate category, and geographical region is inherently a regression problem because the response variable—total number of customers affected—is a continuous variable.

+The response variable I've chosen for my predictive model is the **total number of customers affected by power outages**.
+I selected this variable because it directly reflects the impact of an outage event and is a critical factor for utility companies when allocating resources for emergency response and restoration.

+For evaluating my model, I've chosen to use the **Root Mean Squared Error (RMSE)** as my metric.
+I chose RMSE because it express the average prediction error in the same units as the response variable itself, making it very intuitive.
+I can very easily see a clear indication of the average distance between the predicted and actual values.
+This is particularly helpful and important in my analysis, as it gives a straightforward interpretation of the model's performance.

+RMSE was chosen over other metrics because of its sensitivity to the magnitude of errors.
+While Mean Absolute Error (MAE) is a viable alternative that also provides errors in appropriate units, RMSE gives a more weighted assessment by squaring the errors before averaging, which tends to highlight and penalize larger errors more substantially.
+This characteristic of RMSE is especially useful, where larger errors are more detrimental and thus should be given more attention in the model evaluation process.

 # Step 6 | Baseline Model
 # Step 7 | Final Model
 # Step 8 | Fairness Analysis